 International Leeds Hardship Fund

-· Not have had Tier 4 sponsorship withdrawn*
+- Not have had Tier 4 sponsorship or Student Visa withdrawn**

 **Students sponsored by the University of Leeds as Tier 4 students will not be eligible for assistance from the Fund if their Tier 4 Sponsorship is temporarily or permanently withdrawn.
 Any student needing immigration permission to be in the UK will not be eligible if that permission expires or is curtailed by the UK Home Office.

 The following are general conditions of the International Leeds Hardship Fund, which all applicants need to be aware of:

 - The ILHF is specifically to help towards living costs.
 Tuition or examination fees will not be taken into consideration when assessing your financial need.

 - The fund cannot be used to pay your tuition fee.

 - The Fund cannot not be used as a main source of funding.

 - Money in a savings account(s) will be included as available funds even if you had planned to use it for a specific purpose.